-ASTM C1760 is quick and non-destructive.
-Resistivity is an indication of pour connectivity, so the measurement can be used on its own, and as a predictor for diffusion coefficient and decay value.
+ASTM C1876 is quick and non-destructive.
+Resistivity is an indication of pore connectivity.
+That makes it useful either on its own or as a predictor of diffusion coefficient and decay value.

 How we test electrical conductivity of concrete

-The ASTM C1760 test measures the conductivity, normalized to the cross-sectional area, of electricity though a concrete sample.
-The inverse of conductivity is resistivity.
+The ASTM C1876 (formerly ASTM 1760) test measures the conductivity, normalized to the cross-sectional area, of electricity though a concrete sample.* The inverse of conductivity is resistivity.
 In simple language, resistivity is a test of how difficult it is for a current to get from one end of the sample to another.
-This test actually measures the electrical resistivity of the concrete pore solution, and is therefore, a great stand- in for estimating the diffusion coefficient as both resistivity and diffusion coefficient are determined by the pore structure of the concrete.
+This test actually measures the electrical resistivity of the concrete pore solution.
+That makes it useful for estimating the diffusion coefficient, as both resistivity and diffusion coefficient result from the pore structure of the concrete.

-Samples are stored in lime-saturated water so the pores are uniformly saturated with a known liquid.
-Measurements can be made as soon as the 4‑inch by 8‑inch sample is demolded and can continue over time.
-This test can be run on non-standard size samples, so it can be used to measure resistivity of core samples as well as cylinders.
+Samples soak in lime-saturated water to uniformly saturate the pores with a known liquid.
+Measurements on the 4‑inch by 8‑inch sample can begin immediately after de-molding and can continue over time.
+This test also works on non-standard size samples.
+That is, it can measure resistivity on core samples as well as cylinders.

 This test is rapid and repeatable and can be used for quality control and design.